 → HOLD YOUR BANK ACCOUNTABLE

-There are 6 big banks that have played the largest role in financing debt issued by CoreCivic and The GEO Group, thereby enabling them to maintain and grow their private prisons.
-In the last several months, under significant public pressure from grassroots activists, shareholders, investors, and political leaders, four of them (Chase, Wells Fargo, BoA, and SunTrust) have announced that they will be exiting their relationships with private prison financing.
-However, they haven’t yet specified the timeline for ending that financing, nor have they committed to divesting the stock that they own in both of these companies.
+There are 14 big banks that have participated in financing private prisons run by CoreCivic and The GEO Group, thereby enabling them to maintain and grow their private prisons.
+In the last several months, under significant public pressure from grassroots activists, shareholders, investors, and political leaders, seven of them (Chase, Wells Fargo, Bank of America, SunTrust, BNP Paribas, PNC, and FifthThird Bank) have announced that they will be exiting their relationships with private prison financing.

-Public activism is really working on this front, and GEO Group recently stated that activism targeting big banks poses significant risk to their bottom line.
+Public activism is really working on this front.
+In total, the divestment commitments from these banks so far represent more than 87.4% of all financing available to both CoreCivic and GEO Group.
+GEO Group recently stated that activism targeting big banks poses significant risk to their bottom line.

-NOW IS THE TIME TO HOLD THEM ACCOUNTABLE.
+NOW IS THE TIME TO CONTINUE TO HOLD THEM ACCOUNTABLE.

 Write a letter to your bank urging them to Break Up with Private Prisons.
-As a customer, you can let them know that if they don’t, you will break up with them.
+As a customer, if you bank at one of the banks who is still financing private prisons, you can let them know that if they don’t break up with private prisons, you will break up with them.